Spherical-S/Capn-Valorant-Statistics-App/README.md

 # Safety
 * Windows may detect Capn as a virus, this is a **false positive**.
 Here is a link to a virus scan done for v1.0.9: https://www.virustotal.com/gui/file/0870c38a6561556d6a2a037673fc7703a1d2111d23fce41a6027b31d5032473d?nocache=1
+* If windows says it protected your PC, you may still run capn/the capn installer by clicking on "More info" then "run anyways"
 * You must run Capn with **administrator priveliges** or it may not work!
 * All sensitive data is encrypted and stored on your local machine.
 It is your job to keep that information safe!